perladoubinsky/balanced_sampling_gan_controls/README.md

 You need to specify :
 - the attribute you want to control (choose among 'Smile', 'Age', 'Gender', 'Glasses').
-- the number of samples to use to compute the boundary (we recommend to inspect the contingency matrix and choose the number of samples according to the number of samples reprensenting the rarest combination e.g. 1M PGGAN data --> 1000 samples).
+- the number of samples to use to compute the boundary (we recommend to inspect the contingency matrix and choose the number of samples according to the number of samples representing the rarest combination e.g. 1M PGGAN CelebAHQ data --> 1000 samples).
-- the confidence threshold (used to select the most confident samples). and pass the dictionary containing the scores for all attributes (obtained at previous step).
+- the confidence threshold (used to select the most confident samples).

+And pass the dictionary containing the scores for all attributes (obtained at previous step).

 ```bash
 python train_boundary_balancing.py \